shadybraden/loggifly/README.md

 <details><summary><em>Click to expand:</em><strong> 📜 Advanced Setup: YAML Configuration</strong></summary>

-Recommended for granular control and regex patterns. <br>
+Recommended for granular control, regex patterns and action_keywords. <br>

-**Step 1: Update the Docker Compose**
+**Step 1: Docker Compose**

-Uncomment/add this line in your docker-compose.yml:
+Use this [docker compose](/docker-compose.yaml) and edit this line:
 ```yaml
 volumes:
   - ./loggifly/config:/config  # 👈 Replace left side of the mapping with your local path
 ```
+If you want you can configure some of the settings or sensitive values like ntfy tokens or apprise URLs via [Environment Variables](#-environment-variables).

 **Step 2: Configure Your config.yaml**

-If you mount `/config` a template file will be downloaded into that directory.
+If you mount the path `/config` a template file will be downloaded into that directory.
 You can edit the downloaded template file and rename it to `config.yaml` to use it.<br>
-Or you can edit and copy paste the following minimal config into a newly created `config.yaml` file in the mounted `/config` directory.<br>
+Or you can edit and copy paste the following minimal config into a newly created `config.yaml` file in that mounted `/config` directory.<br>
 Note that there are more configuration options available that you can take a look at in the [Configuration-Deep-Dive](#-Configuration-Deep-Dive)

 ```yaml